viborccom/data/presidential-elections-croatia-2019-all-polls/README.md

-# All poll results for the next presidential elections in Croatia (2019 - 2020)
+# All polling results for the next presidential elections in Croatia (2019 - 2020)